 Dr. John Hilton, 1863

-In nature we see for every period of growth or production, there is always a corresponding period of rest, of dormancy.
+In nature for every period of growth or production, there is always a corresponding period of rest, of dormancy.
 All living things on the earth are governed by the natural law of ‘Conservation of Energy’.
 Never heard of it?
 I’m not surprised.
-Even though the medical industry advises rest in most cases of illness, they really lack complete understanding of how fundamental this practice is to health maintenance, restoration, general wellbeing…and why.
-Nor do they teach or advocate the methods of rest so needed by the body when healing is necessary.
+Even though the medical industry advises rest in most cases of illness, they really lack thorough understanding of how fundamental this practice is to health maintenance, health restoration, general wellbeing…and why this is so.
+Nor do they prescribe or advocate the methods of rest so needed by the body when healing is necessary.

 Think of the phenomenon of the coma (and I’m not talking about the artificial, chemically induced ‘medical coma’).
-Coma is the ultimate example of the law of Conservation of Energy in action.
-Here the body shuts down all non-essential systems and functions, in order to muster all of the nerve force it can, to direct this vital energy to the essential purpose of healing.
-But you don’t need to go to such an extreme to harness the power of rest.
+Bodily induced coma is the ultimate example of the law of Conservation of Energy in action.
+In a coma the body shuts down all non-essential systems and functions, in order to muster all of the nerve force it possibly can, to direct this vital energy to the essential purpose of healing.
+Such is the power of conservation of energy.
+But you don’t need to go to such extreme lengths to harness the power of rest.
 It’s there for us to utilise every day in our quest for high-level health and wellbeing.

 The philosophy of Pure Naturopathy, or Nature Cure, is strongly grounded in scientific laws, and the law of Conservation of Energy is central to our teachings.
 It is by conserving our energy that the body is enabled to repair and heal itself.
 The human organism is after all, a self-healing mechanism.
 When I talk about rest I am not merely referring to sleep.
 Sleep is of course the most perfect form of rest and mastering a good sleeping habit is essential to health, and we will spend time developing this practice.
 But there are other ways we can rest the body periodically, to enable better functioning of all physiological systems within the body.
 You will also learn about the art of relaxation and methods you can employ to calm and de-stress yourself when needed.